hrafov/forgithub1/README.md

 - After running test input
 - Allure serve allure-results
 - To terminate press Ctrl+C than Y

-## Login

-To login into the Telescope, use your own credentials.
-This is a path to the credentials: TestProject-develop\src\main\resources

----

 ## Languages & tools